CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unreachability prefix-limits warning-only</h>

-Configures the switch to only generate a warning syslog if the number of received unreachability IPv4 prefixes exceeds the limit, but does not bring down the BGP session.
+Configures the switch for BGP unreachability SAFI (failure signaling) to only generate a warning syslog if the number of received unreachability IPv4 prefixes exceeds the limit, but does not bring down the BGP session.
 You can set this option to `enabled` or `disabled`.

 ### Command Syntax